-13 Savvy Ways to Stop Junk Mail Forever
+13 Genius Ways to Stop Getting Junk Mail, According to Marketing Experts

 Sometimes it helps to go right to the source.
-According to Lisa Schiller, director of investigations and media relations for the Better Business Bureau Serving Wisconsin, whenever they get questions about cutting down on junk mail, they always advise consumers to reach out to the Data & Marketing Association (formerly the Direct Marketing Association), which serves the direct marketing (i.e. junk mail) industry.
+According to Lisa Schiller, director of investigations and media relations for the Better Business Bureau Serving Wisconsin, whenever they get questions about cutting down on junk mail, they always advise consumers to reach out to the Data & Marketing Association (DMA), which serves the direct marketing (i.e. junk mail) industry.

-Schiller's advice: "Contact the Direct Marketing Association (DMA) either by mail (at a $3 cost) at DMAchoice, DMA, P.O.
-Box 900, Cos Cob, CT 06807," says Schiller.
-"Or on their website www.dmachoice.org (at a $2 cost)."
+You can reach out by mail (at a $3 cost), or you can contact them on their website (at a $2 cost).
 When you make contact, tell them you'd like to be added to the Do Not Mail list for any of these four categories of junk mail: Credit Offers, Catalogs, Magazine Offers, and Other Mail Offers.
 This will keep you junk-mail-free for a decade.

 Remove your name from the county tax database.